Field-effect transistor: Metal–oxide–semiconductor FET (MOSFET)

 Following this research, Mohamed Atalla and Dawon Kahng proposed a silicon MOS transistor in 1959 and successfully demonstrated a working MOS device with their Bell Labs team in 1960.
 Their team included E. E. LaBate and E. I. Povilonis who fabricated the device; M. O. Thurston, L. A. D’Asaro, and J. R. Ligenza who developed the diffusion processes, and H. K. Gummel and R. Lindner who characterized the device.

-With its high scalability, and much lower power consumption and higher density than bipolar junction transistors, the MOSFET made it possible to build high-density integrated circuits.
+With its high scalability, and much lower power consumption and higher density than BJTs, the MOSFET made it possible to build high-density integrated circuits.
 The MOSFET is also capable of handling higher power than the JFET.
 The MOSFET was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
 The MOSFET thus became the most common type of transistor in computers, electronics, and communications technology (such as smartphones).
 The US Patent and Trademark Office calls it a "groundbreaking invention that transformed life and culture around the world".

 In 1948, Bardeen and Brattain patented the progenitor of MOSFET, an insulated-gate FET (IGFET) with an inversion layer.
 Their patent and the concept of an inversion layer, forms the basis of CMOS technology today.
 CMOS (complementary MOS), a semiconductor device fabrication process for MOSFETs, was developed by Chih-Tang Sah and Frank Wanlass at Fairchild Semiconductor in 1963.
 The first report of a floating-gate MOSFET was made by Dawon Kahng and Simon Sze in 1967.
 The concept of a double-gate thin-film transistor (TFT) was proposed by H. R. Farrah (Bendix Corporation) and R. F. Steinberg in 1967.
 A double-gate MOSFET was first demonstrated in 1984 by Electrotechnical Laboratory researchers Toshihiro Sekigawa and Yutaka Hayashi.
 FinFET (fin field-effect transistor), a type of 3D non-planar multi-gate MOSFET, originated from the research of Digh Hisamoto and his team at Hitachi Central Research Laboratory in 1989.